 Mille Fleur is an organic restaurant within Hotel Mocking Bird Hill, owned by a local artist and peppered with paintings.
 The food is pricey but flavour-packed – try the coconut and garlic soup, fish with spicy mango-and-shrimp sauce and the homemade breads and jams.
 Dickie’s Best Kept Secret (+1 876 809 6276) is an unassuming, cliff-hugging building on the road leading west out of Port Antonio.
 All the food is home-cooked by Dickie, with dishes such as ackee on toast, steamed fish and garlic lobster.
 Sea Side Restaurant serves up a hearty Jamaican breakfast at Folly Road, overlooking the east harbour.
 Both decor and atmosphere are laid-back and local, and the menu is determined by the fishermen’s finds.

 Take your pick from Port Antonio’s reggae-playing beach bars and roadside rum-shacks.
+For the best cocktails in town head to Geejam's iconic bushbar.

 The minute we stepped off the plane into the hot Jamaican air, the island’s laid back, come-as-you-are attitude washed over us, urging us to leave our worries far, far behind.
 And we did, as we bumped eastward along the A1 coastal highway towards Port Antonio, site of Kanopi House.
 There’s no better way to experience the nitty-gritty of local Jamaican life than being on the road.